AuYang261/RL_Snake/README.md

 python train.py
 ```

-You can use custom configuration to train by edit this file.
+You can use custom configuration to train by editing this file.